-The availability of large numbers of patients and well trained clinicians, a good system of ethics review and an efficient regulatory process implemented through the Drug Regulatory Authority of the Ministry of Health make it possible to run clinical trials in Sri Lanka according to ICH-GCP guidelines.
+The availability of large numbers of patients, well-trained clinicians, a good system of ethics review, and an efficient regulatory process implemented through the Drug Regulatory Authority of the Ministry of Health makes it possible to run clinical trials in Sri Lanka according to ICH-GCP guidelines.

 Clinical Trial Regulatory in Sri Lanka

 The Sub Committee on Clinical Trial (SCCT) was established under the Cosmetics Devices Drug Regulatory Authority (CDDRA) of Sri Lanka.
-It provides regulatory approval as well as issue relevant license and certificates required for the conduct of Clinical trials, ensure implementation of Good Clinical Practice (GCP) standard in the conduct of Clinical Trials, while monitoring safety & wellbeing of clinical trial subjects.
+It provides regulatory approval as well as issue relevant license and certificates required for the conduct of clinical trials, ensures implementation of Good Clinical Practice (GCP) standard in the conduct of Clinical Trials while monitoring the safety & wellbeing of clinical trial subjects.